ganainy/appium-traverser/docs/INSTALLATION_AND_CLI_GUIDE.md

 # Comprehensive Prerequisites Installation Guide

-This section consolidates installing and configuring the required services and tools: Appium, Android SDK/ADB, MobSF, and PCAPDroid.
+This section consolidates installing and configuring the required services and tools: MCP Server, Android SDK/ADB, MobSF, and PCAPDroid.
 Optional local AI via Ollama is also covered.

 ## 1) System Requirements
 - Windows 10/11 (PowerShell) or macOS/Linux
 - Python 3.8+ (recommend 3.10+)
-- Node.js 18+ (for Appium)
+- Node.js 18+ (for MCP server dependencies)
 - Docker (optional, recommended for MobSF)

 ## 2) Android SDK and ADB